-My Grandma's unstuffed cabbage and meatballs are the best.
-They have all of the flavors of her famous stuffed cabbage, but making this deconstructed cabbage rolls recipe is a fraction of the work!!
-They are both gluten free and dairy free, and can be made in an Instant Pot or stovetop!
+My Grandma’s unstuffed cabbage and meatballs are the best.
+They have all of the flavors of her famous stuffed cabbage, but making this deconstructed cabbage roll recipe is a fraction of the work!!
+They are both gluten free and dairy-free and can be made in an Instant Pot or stovetop!

-I remember as a child visiting my Grandma Dorothy.
+I remember visiting my grandma Dorothy as a child.
 She always greeted us with a bowl of her famous sweet and sour cabbage rolls.
-I could have devoured a whole pot of these Jewish meatballs...they were that good.
+I could have devoured a whole pot of these homemade meatballsโthey were that good.

-If you love this recipe, check out my Grandma's Homemade Chicken Soup recipe!
+If you love this recipe, check out my Grandma’s Homemade Chicken Soup!

 - Not only are my Grandma's meatballs full of flavor, but they are filled with memories.
 This recipe has been passed down in the family for generations.
 It has been perfected for cooking in an Instant Pot to save time.

-- These cabbage and meatballs make a healthy dinner, freeze perfectly, and everyone loves them.
+- These cabbage and meatballs freeze perfectly, and everyone loves them.
 It is the perfect family meal.
 Even my picky eater loves the sweet and sour flavors.

 - The meatballs have a fun name!
 Because they are mixed with uncooked rice, they have the name porcupine meatballs.
 My kids called them porcupine meatballs with cabbage when they were little.